peachfinance/blogpeachfinancecom/src/pages/posts/fintechs-buy-or-build.md

 title: "Fintechs - Buy or Build? "
 date: 2021-05-21T05:11:04.432Z
 thumb_img_path: ""
+excerpt: "At Peach, we work with many early-stage fintechs looking to launch new lending products.
+A common question they face is whether to buy a piece of the lending technology stack or build it in-house. "
 template: post
 ---
 At [Peach](http://www.peachfinance.com), we work with many early-stage fintechs looking to launch new lending products.
 A common question they face is whether to buy a piece of the lending technology stack or build it in-house.